a16z/ai/src/docs/guides/dl-start.md

+# Deep Learning: Retraining Comparison

-# Deep Learning: The Wild West of AI
+## Deep Learning: The Wild West of AI

 No, it's not [Westworld](http://www.hbo.com/westworld).
 The software is way simpler, and we haven't given it control over any guns (yet), Deep Learning is a field bubbling with activity.
 As a result, new projects, libraries and systems are released frequently.
 Older systems can break if not properly maintained, as basic components get heavily modified or entirely deprecated and replaced.
 It can make things difficult since what we are hearing about the most, what seems the most exciting area, is also one that presents a fairly high barrier of entry.